 A firestop is a fire protection system made of various components used to seal openings and joints in fire-resistance rated wall or floor assemblies.
 For penetrating cables, these can also be called as Multi Cable Transits (MCTs).
 Firestops are designed to restore the continuous fire-resistance of wall or floor assemblies, impeding the spread of fire by filling the openings in them with fire-resistant materials.

-Fire stopping Products
+Walraven Fire stopping Products

 Fire collars are designed to maintain fire resistance levels.
 They do this by surrounding pipes and other penetrations with intumescent compounds that expand throughout the fire.
-This prevents flames and hot gases passing into other compartments.
+This prevents flames and hot gases from passing into other compartments.

-Fire sealants and gap fillers expand when heated at high temperatures, to prevent the spread of fire and smoke.
+Fire sealants and gap fillers expand when heated at high temperatures to prevent the spread of fire and smoke.
 There are different kinds of sealants for different substrates and applications.

 Considerations to make when selecting passive fire protection products